-Do you think of your guitar practice time as work or as a fun activity?
+Do you consider your guitar practice time to be work or play?

-Do you realize that the numerous mistakes you make while practicing, are actually the seeds of your growth as a musician?
+Do you realize that the numerous mistakes you make while practicing are the seeds of your musical growth?

-Do you get angry that you can’t get something right, or do you feel excited that once you do you’ll have become a better guitar player?
+Do you get frustrated when you can’t get something right, or do you get excited because you’ll be a better guitarist once you do?

-The answer to these questions will show you whether your guitar practicing mindset is in the right place.
+The answers to these questions will indicate whether your guitar practicing mindset is correct.

 If you think it is not, implementing the instructions from the “5 steps to an ideal guitar practice” book will help you get your mindset in the right place, improve faster on the guitar and enjoy the process.

 7. Your genes

 The last variable that determines how long it will take you to learn the guitar is the least important since it’s beyond your control.

 Some people speak of “natural talent” as if it’s the main component that determines how fast you will learn an instrument (or if you ever will).

 This is entirely wrong.